abdullah-muhammedd/hfdp-by-example/11-iterator-and-composite-patterns/README.md

 Feel free to extend this with:

 - Additional jobs (e.g., validation, enrichment)
+- Separate iteration from jobs logic to get stricter SRP
 - Parallel or branching pipelines
 - Integration with databases or message queues
 - More robust error/retry decorators